chronicleprotocol/oracle-suite/cmd/spire-bootstrap/README.md

 ## Configuration

 To start working with Spire-Bootstrap, you have to create configuration file first.
 By default, the default config file location is `config.json` in the current working directory.
 You can change the config file location using the `--config` flag.
+Spire-Bootstrap supports JSON and YAML configuration files.

 ### Example configuration